Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

 - "Login to COLA computer with special login line: `ssh -N -L 8878:colaX.gmu.edu:8878 YOURUSERNAME@colaX.gmu.edu`"
 - "Open JupyterLab in your web browser: http://localhost:8878"
 ---

-## Why do we want to set up JupyterLab?
+## Why do we want to use JupyterLab?

 We have been using the command line in a terminal window to type and execute our Python commands.
 While it can be very handy to run either simple commands or (as we will see) big programs this way,